 Typically people see their therapist once a week.
 This gives you time to digest what you have learnt and for you to try new skills.

 St Andrew’s Therapy is a private provider of mental health assessment, diagnosis, counselling and talking therapy services.
-We accept payment through self-payment or private healthcare insurance.
+We accept payment through self-payment only.

 Disability should not make a difference - adjustments to usual practice can be made, such as when British Sign Language (BSL) signers or interpreters are involved.